KNIMEandR/GettingCleaningData_CourseProject/CodeBook.md

 * Both datasets have been combined to a single large dataframe containing all measurements (full_data)

-# Extracting only measurements on mean and standard deviation
+## Extracting only measurements on mean and standard deviation

 * The full dataset (full_data) has been reduced to only comprise the identifying features Subject, Label and Activity.Name and all Columns that either contain "mean" or "std" in the column name

 * While the Median absolute deviation is also a measure of variance it is excluded from the filtered dataset

+# Aggregation

+* The filtered dataset from the last step has been grouped by Subject, Activity.Label and Activity.Name (reduntant but excludes both Activity Colums from being averaged).
+All collumns have been averaged using the mean function and renamed appropriately

+# Export

+* For interoperability and easier use in subsequent processing steps the filtered and aggregated datasets have been exported to .csv-files in the "02 - CLEANED DATA" folder in the project directory